-The Ortofon 2M Red is one cartridge that seems to have a lot of mixed reviews.
+The Ortofon 2M Red is one moving magnet cartridge that seems to have a lot of mixed reviews.
 While some people seem to swear by it, a lot of people do not like it.
-If you are considering spending your hard-earned cash on the Ortofon 2M Red, you probably want to be sure that it is worth your money.
-In this review, we’ll be giving this cartridge a full review from purchasing to how it works with records in various categories.
+If you are considering spending your hard-earned cash on the 2m red ortofon, you probably want to be sure that it is worth your money.
+In this review, we’ll be giving the red ortofon 2m cartridge a full review from purchasing a brand new one to how it works with records in various categories.

 If you are a newbie to phono-cartridges and records, this review has you covered.